gilnam74/vex-sneppet/VEX-for-artists.md

 So now we have **two methods to visualize VEX functions**: you can deform geometry as we did with a [sine](#sine) or paint geometry as in the current example.

 ## Examine more functions
+This section inspired by [Main Road lookdev classes](https://www.youtube.com/watch?v=rzjXRvgo7YA)

-Now create a Line SOP, orient it along with X-axes, increase the number of points to 1000 and add Attribute Wrangle node after.
+Create a Line SOP, orient it along with X-axes, increase the number of points to 1000 and add Attribute Wrangle node after.
 Place basic functions in a wrangle and see how they work, play with arguments (add, subtract, multiply, divide arguments on arbitrary numbers), use other functions as arguments instead of constants.

 [![](https://live.staticflickr.com/65535/49898530167_e45e9978e6_o.png)](https://live.staticflickr.com/65535/49898530167_e45e9978e6_o.png)